Barrow Raiders

+The Barrow Raiders are a semi-professional rugby league team in Barrow-in-Furness, Cumbria, England.
+The club play home games at Craven Park and compete in the Championship, the second tier of British rugby league.

+Barrow have never won the League Championship, their only major honour being winning the Challenge Cup in 1955.

+Traditionally the club's home colours are blue and white and main rivals are fellow semi-professional Cumbrian teams Whitehaven and Workington Town.

 History

 Early years

 Barrow Football Club was formed in 1875 and played its first home game on 4 December of that year against the Royal Grammar School, Lancaster, at Cavendish Park on Barrow Island, then home to the town's cricket club.
 It is thought that Tom H. Baynes, a shipping clerk, was the driving force behind the club's foundation.
 As well as being a player, he was probably also the first Barrow team coach.
 Early practice matches games were played in "a field loaned by a local farmer" as well as the Parade Ground and the aforementioned Cavendish Park.

 At the 1883 annual general meeting, Cavendish Park got the vote over the Parade Ground as a permanent home on account of its better playing surface.
 The first grandstand there was erected in 1893, and another one in 1893.

 In April 1897, the team switched from rugby union to rugby league following a unanimous vote at the club.
 Barrow joined the Second Division of the Lancashire Senior Competition and became champions in their first season.
 They lost a test match against Morecambe, the bottom club in the First Division, however, and failed to gain promotion.
 They were eventually promoted at the end of the 1899–1900 season, by defeating Tyldesley in the test match.

 In 1908, the club nearly doubled their attendance record to 12,000 in a third round Challenge Cup match against Hunslet.

 In 1914, Cavendish Park was requisitioned by the authorities for the war effort.
 Barrow moved to Little Park, Roose, three miles from the centre of town.
 The first match there was a 31–2 victory over Bramley.
 The league at this time was suspended and clubs were forced to arrange their own fixtures in an unofficial war league.
-Boosted by an influx of players and spectators into the local shipyards for war production, Barrow became one of the dominant teams of the war period, winning the unofficial championship title in 1917-18 losing just twice in 22 matches.
+Boosted by an influx of players and spectators into the local shipyards for war production, Barrow became one of the dominant teams of the war period, winning the unofficial championship title in 1917–18 losing just twice in 22 matches.